rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 end
 ```

-This is a pretty common way of writing RSpec tests.
-The `let(:user)` statement
+This actually is a pretty common way of writing RSpec tests.

-defines the `user`, and as you can see, this statement is common to both
+The `let(:user)` statement defines the `user`, and as you can see, this
-contexts: they both use `user`.
+statement is common to both contexts: they both use `user`.

 The `let(:year)` statements however, are specific to the contexts, and define
 the `year` for each one of the contexts.

+## Subject and Should

 Now `user` is the object under test, and it is an instance of the class `User`
 which is already mentioned in the `describe` statement.
 So, in a way, this is